-(VLR) for below grade commercial uses and a minimum of 40% VLT and no more than 15% VLR for below grade residential uses.
+- iv.
+Fenestration may be enclosed with glazing that has a minimum 60% Visible Light Transmittance (VLT) and no more than 15% Visible Light Reflectance (VLR) for below grade commercial uses and a minimum of 40% VLT and no more than 15% VLR for below grade residential uses. - v.
+A short fence is required at the front the sunken portion of the lot.

-.
+c.
 Forecourt

-- A Forecourt is a Frontage Type featuring a landscaped semi-public area, open to the sky, formed by a recess in a central portion of a buildings facade. - ii.
+- i.
+A Forecourt is a Frontage Type featuring a landscaped semi-public area, open to the sky, formed by a recess in a central portion of a buildings facade. - ii.
 Paving, excluding driveways, must match the Abutting sidewalk unless paved with pervious, pourous, or permeable materials. - Forecourts are considered part of the building for the purpose of measuring facade build out. - iv.
-A forecourt must be enclosed by walls on three sides. - Porches, stoops, porticos, entry canopies, and balconies may encroach into the forecourt. - vi.
+A forecourt must be enclosed by walls on three sides. - v.
+Porches, stoops, porticos, entry canopies, and balconies may encroach into the forecourt. - vi.
 Driveways, parking spaces, passenger drop-offs, garage entrances, loading and service areas, exhaust vents, mechanical equipment, and refuse or recycling storage are not permitted in forecourts. - vii.
 Forecourts may be combined with any other frontage type.